Connecticut Law Review

 The Connecticut Law Review is a quarterly law review produced by students of the University of Connecticut School of Law.
 It publishes more than 1,000 pages of critical legal discussion each year and is managed entirely by a student board of editors.
 The journal was established in 1968.
+In 2025, the journal was ranked the 50th flagship law review in the United States.

 Abstracting and indexing

 The journal is abstracted and indexed in EBSCO and ProQuest databases, as well as HeinOnline and Scopus (selected years only).